Our rehoming policy

 Our promise to you

-We assess our dogs to match them as soon as we can to the best possible forever home.
+We assess our dogs to match them as soon as we can to the best possible forever home and we’ll discuss everything we’ve learned about their behaviour with potential adopters.
 It can take a little longer for some adopters to find the right dog for them, but please be assured we’ll do everything we can to help.

 We will never put a healthy dog down; they’ll stay with us until they find their forever home.